What is Growth Marketing? Growth Marketing Approaches and Elements

 3. Planning

-In the implementation part of the growth strategy, doing the planning very accurately and following it day-to-day will be a very essential process in the action part of the work.
-Here, when necessary, sprinting, when appropriate, moving forward without dropping the ball on the ground, and working with agile is as important as the previous items.
+In the implementation part of the growth strategy, accurate planning and following it day-to-day will be essential processes in the action part of the work.
+Here, sprinting, when necessary, moving forward without dropping the ball on the ground, and working with agile are as important as the previous items.

 Planning is actually a process that each growth marketing team member must implement on their own.